Cut through the hype and hyperbole.

-"This event offers, really, is a great field to think, evaluate, test and experience then stop and think about terminology and expectations," reflects Persaud, who is among the leaders of a study that seeks to replicate the case of a baby's Mississippi birth to infected babies worldwide.
+"This really provides a great field to think about, evaluate, test, and then try to stop and think about terminology and expectations," reflects Persaud, who is among the leaders of a study looking to replicate the baby's case.
+Missions in newborns infected at birth around the world.

 Editor's note.
-Right here on this site you can search by clicking this linktransmission and you will see, for example, that there are already four or five years that no one unborn seropositive in the city of coast Santos of São Paulo and, a little further, you can see that Cuba was considered by the World Health Organization as that "finalized" within the vertical transmission (from mother to child at birth).
+Here at this site you can search by clicking on this link transmission and you will see, for example, that there are already four or five years that no one unborn seropositive in the city of coast Santos of São Paulo and, a little further, you can see that Cuba was considered by the World Health Organization as that "finalized" within the vertical transmission (from mother to child at birth).

-There is hope that other children the result may be better than the Baby Mississippi (which case, along with other healing attempts failed, taught scientists a great idea and helped shape and drive the future of research).
-The Meeting conference July International AIDS Society in Vancouver, British Columbia, news that a French 18 years old and a woman who has twelve years of experience in his life after being born with HIV, receiving prophylactic treatment and then lived six years on HAART combination therapy before leaving the treatment.
-Some researchers may also find DNA of HIV in his body, but she has no detectable viral replication in their plasma.
+There is hope that other children may be better off than the Mississippian Baby (whose case, along with other healing attempts failed, taught scientists a great idea and helped shape and advance the future of research).
+The July Meeting of the International AIDS Society conference in Vancouver, British Columbia, reports that a French 18 year-old woman and a woman who has twelve years of experience about her life after being born with HIV, receiving prophylactic treatment and then lived for six years combination therapy before leaving treatment.
+Some researchers may still find HIV DNA in their body, but it has no detectable viral replication in their plasma.

 Another dozen French, known as the Visconti cohort individuals remained in a state of remission throughout a decade after stopping Antiretroviral Therapy, all started within six months from the transmission of HIV.
 Scientists believe that in each of them, as early treatment prevented the viral reservoir significantly incutisse

-Asier Sáez-Cirion, PhD, of the Pasteur Institute in Paris, first presented data on the Visconti in 2011 cohort; but just in his words, the news went "almost unnoticed" at the time.
-In recent years he got more interested, but nothing compared to Mississippi baby.
-The great disparity in attention directed to Saez-Cirion and their Persuad ads may be attributable to semantics.
-Saez-Cirion since the beginning of his works turned away from the glamor and excitement of the word "cure", with or without a qualifier and resolutely insisted characterize these individuals as French only and solely a state of remission.
+Asier Sáez-Cirión, PhD, of the Pasteur Institute in Paris, presented for the first time data on Visconti in cohort of 2011; but, in his words, the news rose "almost unnoticed" at the moment.
+In recent years he has gained more interest, but nothing compared to the baby of the Mississippi.
+The great disparity in the attention directed to Sáez-Cirión and respective announcements of Persuad can be attributable to the semantics.
+Sáez-Cirión from the beginning of his work has moved away from the glamor and emotion of the word "cure", with or without a qualifier and decidedly insisted on characterizing these French individuals as just and only a state of remission.

-The word "remission," Saez-Cirion, evokes a concept people are familiar with cancer: the disease was over, but there is always a chance that he could return.
-"When you use the term cure" functional, "he adds," sometimes "functional" part is interrupted and the part that says 'cure' remains.
-And it creates some confusion. "
+The word "remission", Sáez-Cirión, evokes a concept people are familiar with cancer: The disease is over but there is always a chance that it could return.
+"When you use the term" functional "he adds," sometimes the "functional" part is interrupted and the part that says 'cure' continues.
+And it creates a certain confusion. "

 In fact, many of the headlines on the Mississippi baby established that it was healed, so without any semantic care, leaving the raw message, no polish or other care in writing, opening the wings of imagination of all who read the to give it any nuance.
 Touting their contributions to the case (another possible reason for the case received as received as much attention in the media), amfAR said in a press release that "confirmation of cure was possible," in part by a grant from Persaud amfAR to support the study (SIC).